tugot17/pmpp/chapter-4/README.md

 ### Exercise 5
 **A CUDA programmer says that if they launch a kernel with only 32 threads in each block, they can leave out the `__syncthreads()` instruction wherever barrier synchronization is needed.
 Do you think this is a good idea?
 Explain.**

 Since all of the threads are processed within the same warp they are executed in lock-step in the SIMD (Single Instruction, Multiple Data) manner.
 This means they are inherently synchronized at the instruction level so in theory this might be good enough prevention mechanism allowing us to ommit explicit usage of the `__syncthreads()` instruction.
 However in pracitce, e.g. when memory is involved it might not necesseirly be true.
 While the instructions will be executed one by one, the underlaying hardware e.g. read/write to the memory might  in pracice be a subject to delays (due to various hardware limitations).
 Hence in pracitce it might be safer to use the `__syncthreads()`.
+Moreover, Nvidia does not gaurnatee that in the future the warp size will remain to be 32, in order to build the future-proof codebase it is usually better to use `__syncthreads()`.

 ### Exercise 6
 **If a CUDA device’s SM can take up to 1536 threads and up to 4 thread blocks, which of the following block configurations would result in the most number of threads in the SM?**